ElisabethHuhn/AndroidArchitectureExample3/README.md

 # Structured Concurrency Hierarchy
 ![DataSourceExceptions.jpg](DataSourceExceptions.jpg)

+This diagram illustrates the hierarchy of structured concurrency jobs.
+I used it to guide my thinking about how to handle exceptions and cancellations.

 # Near Exhaustive list of Testing Types
 This app only illustrates a few of the many types of testing that can be performed on an app.